austin362667/gpu-100-days/day-7.md

 - **Breaking the Data Wall**: RL generates vast amounts of training data, effectively addressing the "data wall" researchers face in pre-training.
 As the model interacts with its environment and receives feedback, it continuously creates new and diversified learning examples.

 - **Enhanced Reasoning**: This approach significantly improves reasoning capabilities, particularly for well-defined intellectual tasks with verifiable answers like coding quizzes(e.g., [LeetCode](https://en.wikipedia.org/wiki/LeetCode)) or standardized math tests(e.g., [AIME](https://en.wikipedia.org/wiki/American_Invitational_Mathematics_Examination)).

-## How RL Works with LLMs
+Here is the hierarchical structure in Markdown, based on the provided text:

-The application of RL to LLMs involves three key stages:
+**How RL Works with LLMs**

-### 1. The Rollout Phase
+* **1. The Rollout Phase**
-The LLM generates one or more responses to a given prompt.
+    * The LLM generates one or more responses to a given prompt.

-### 2. The Scoring Phase
+* **2. The Scoring Phase**
-Generated responses are evaluated and assigned scores through methods that may include, but are not limited to:
+    * Generated responses are evaluated and assigned scores through methods that may include, but are not limited to:

-#### 1. **Reinforcement Learning from Human Feedback (RLHF)**
+        * **1. Reinforcement Learning from Human Feedback (RLHF)**
-Human labellers rank different model-generated responses.
+            * Human labellers rank different model-generated responses.

-#### 2. **Rule-based Verifiers**:
+        * **2. Rule-based Verifiers**
-For tasks with clear right/wrong answers (math, coding), predefined rules assess response correctness.
+            * For tasks with clear right/wrong answers (math, coding), predefined rules assess response correctness.

-#### 3. **Reward Models**:
+        * **3. Reward Models**
-For more open-ended tasks, a separate reward model is used to predict response quality.
+            * For more open-ended tasks, a separate reward model is used to predict response quality.
 This model may be another generative model, as it has an effect equivalent to that of a regression model.

-### 3. The Learning Phase
+* **3. The Learning Phase**
-Scores are used to update the LLM's parameters using algorithms like [Proximal Policy Optimization (PPO)](https://openai.com/index/openai-baselines-ppo/), encouraging the production of more desired outputs.
+    * Scores are used to update the LLM's parameters using algorithms like [Proximal Policy Optimization (PPO)](https://openai.com/index/openai-baselines-ppo/), encouraging the production of more desired outputs.

 ### Mid-training and Cold-start Strategies